Sharatmaharjan/Notes/BIM/6th sem/IT Ethics and Cybersecurity/Unit 9: Cyber Law in the Context of Nepal.md

   - Development of national standards for cybersecurity.
   - Encouraging businesses to adopt information security policies.
   - Building awareness of data protection and secure practices among citizens.

-#### 7. **Conclusion**
-Cyber law in Nepal is evolving to address the growing challenges of the digital age.
-The ETA, supported by rules and policies, ensures a legal framework for protecting individuals, businesses, and the government from cyber threats while fostering a safe digital ecosystem.